 • If already completed coursework and returning to defend, be sure to apply for graduation by the university’s deadline.

-- Hand in your project: Deliver five copies of your project to the School of Visual Communication office in Schoonover Center 250, including any required changes as determined by your committee at your defense.
+- Hand in your project: Deliver copies of your project to the School of Visual Communication office in Schoonover Center 250, including any required changes as determined by your committee at your defense.
+Consult with your committee about the number of final copies you will need to turn in.